GoesToEleven/learn-to-code-go-version-03/000-br-bk-go-tour/03-variables-01/readme.md

 - short declaration operator
     - inside code block
 - conversion over casting
-    - conversion has more safety than casting
+    - conversion has more safety than casting - it is A NEW ALLOCATION of memory - conversion allocates new memory and copies values in
-    - conversion allocates new memory and copies values in
+    - "Instead of telling the compiler to map a set of bytes to a different representation, the bytes need to be copied to a new memory location for the new representation."
+Bill Kennedy

 # Types & Memory
 `bool` uses 1 byte of memory
 `int` uses 1-8 bytes of memory